 When building your next landing page, consider the following tips and best practices as an SEO landing page template:

-At first, the simplicity of letting us handle your hosting might be tempting to take advantage of.
-But it's not a good idea in the long run to build landing pages for seo purposes this way.
+At first, the simplicity of letting us handle your hosting might be tempting.
+But it’s not a good idea for SEO purposes because search engines want to see your domain in the URL, not a generic “pagedemo.”

 Not only do you risk confusing your prospects by muddling your brand consistency, but you miss out on any valuable search engine authority your website has built up since it’s been online.